|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Microwave omelet in a cup is a wonderful, adaptable, five-minute recipe that will streamline your morning routine.
 All you need is a couple of eggs, milk, sour cream, a microwave-safe mug, and a microwave oven.
-Fork to mix and (wash before you) eat.
+Use a fork to mix and (wash before you) eat.
 Add any type of cheese, meat, veggie, or whatever to this great recipe.

 Spray an 8-ounce microwave-safe mug or cup with nonstick cooking spray.
 Drop the eggs, milk, and sour cream right into the cup and mix with a fork until blended.
 Add salt and pepper or any other herbs or spices you'd like to taste.
 Then stir in the add-ins, if using.

-Microwave the egg mixture for 2 minutes for an 800 to 1000-watt oven (most of them today), 2-1/2 minutes for a 600-watt oven, or 3 minutes for a 400-watt oven.
+Microwave the egg mixture for 2 minutes for an 800 to a 1000-watt oven (most of them today), 2 1/2 minutes for a 600-watt oven, or 3 minutes for a 400-watt oven.
 If you like fluffier eggs, remove the mug from the microwave and stir after 1 minute, then return and finish cooking.

 - Recommended add-ins: Chopped cooked bell peppers, onions, mushrooms, cooked sausage, finely chopped cooked chicken, ham, crisp bacon, shrimp, more shredded cheese, cooked potatoes, sun-dried tomatoes, or any other cooked or tender vegetable.